-futhark opencl [options...] <program.fut>
+futhark opencl [options...] cprogram.fut>

 futhark opencl translates a Futhark program to C code invoking OpenCL kernels, and either compiles that C code with gcc(1) to an executable binary program, or produces a .h and .c file that can be linked with other code.
-The standard Futhark optimisation pipeline is used, and GCC is invoked with -0, -1m, and -std=c99.
+The standard Futhark optimisation pipeline is used, and GCC is invoked with -0, -lm, and -std=c99.
 The resulting program will otherwise behave exactly as one compiled with futhark c.

-futhark opencl uses -lOpenCL to link (-framework OpenCL on macOS).
+futhark opencl uses -lopencl to link (-framework Opencl on macOS).
 If using --library, you will need to do the same when linking the final binary.

--h Print help text to standard output and exit. library Generate a library instead of an executable.
-Appends . c/.h to the name indicated by the $-\circ$ option to determine output file names. -o outfile Where to write the result.
-If the source program is named foo.fut, this defaults to foo. safe Ignore unsafe in program and perform safety checks unconditionally. -v verbose Enable debugging output.
-If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error. -V Print version information on standard output and exit. -W Do not print any warnings.
-Werror Treat warnings as errors.
+-h Print help text to standar d output and exit. -------------------------------------- -------------------- cated by the -o option to determine output file names.

+--library Generate a library instead of an executable.
+Appends .c/.h to the name indito foo.

+-o outfile Where to write the result.
+If the source program is named foo.fut, this defaults of the last successful compiler step will be printed to standard error.

+--safe Ignore unsafe in program and perform safety checks unconditionally.

+-v verbose Enable debugging output.
+If compilation fails due to a compiler error, the result